30-DAY FREE TRIAL

 New Language Support and Error Logging, Including Simplified Chinese

-SoftRAID offers localized support for English, French, German, Spanish, Japanese and, with SoftRAID 5.6, Simplified Chinese.
+SoftRAID offers localized support for English, French, German, Spanish, Japanese, and Simplified Chinese.

 Manufacturer provided specifications for SoftRAID p/n SOFTRAID5Q UPC#: 851382006001